What is a Living Funeral?

 Is this private or will others be around?
 Can I invite friends and family?

-This ceremony is limited to 8 participants.
+The current, online ceremony is being offered privately, one-on-one; just you and our guided practitioner Donna Baker.
+We occasionally offer group sessions for up to 8 participants.
 It is first-come, first-served and open to the public.
-You're welcome to invite anyone to sign up and attend class with you but unless you plan to fill the class, it's likely there will be people in the studio whom you’ve never met.
-Some prefer not to share this intimate experience with those they do not know personally.
+You're welcome to invite anyone to sign up and attend the group session with you although some prefer not to share this intimate experience with those they know personally.
 In that case, booking a private ceremony may be what you’re looking for.